1jour1vin

 Wine rated (2020 guide) 95/100

-Barrel sample.
+Tasted from the barrel.
 This is a mature wine, deliciously juicy, balanced by plenty of structure and spice.
-The pure blackcurrant fruit is already impressive, giving a fine line of freshness combined with richness.
+The pure blackcurrant fruit is already impressive, offering a subtle touch of freshness combined with richness.

 James Suckling